Reorganizing the Overwolf Support Portal around user intent rather than the system taxonomy

 The Ticket Form created friction at the worst possible moment

 The form had severe usability failures.
-Dynamic fields confused Tab navigation, dropdowns lacked autosuggest, and the "Record Video" and "Import" functionality were confusing, leaving users unsure of their purpose.
+Dynamic fields disrupted Tab navigation, dropdowns lacked autosuggest, and the "Record Video" and "Import" features were confusing, leaving users unsure of their purpose.

 The Confirmation Page turned submission into a dead end